 How to put people at the heart of your improvement culture

-Business Improvement Culture needs people to work properly - and the tools you pick to help with BPM can make all the difference.
+Business improvement culture needs people to work efficiently - and the tools you pick to help with BPM can make all the difference.
 What should you be looking for?

 The best tools for BPM

 Creating an improvement culture is about more than just prioritizing process excellence in your organization.
 Processes are about people – or at least they should be - which is why your teams should be at the heart of your continuous improvement efforts.

 Deloitte says that if you want to see genuine transformation, a commitment to continuous improvement should be part of your teams’ DNA.

 Identifying opportunities for improvement and increased efficiency is often second nature to process improvement specialists.
 But that is only half the battle.
 To understand each process and how it is actually executed in the business every day, it’s best to engage your front-line teams as your most reliable source of the truth.
 They know how the theory differs from the reality of everyday activities.
 And they are often best positioned to identify and suggest improvements.

 Teams breathe life into process improvement

 A study into process improvement was recently conducted after an Israeli electro-optics company, Elop, resuscitated their improvement culture.
 The results were shared in this Harvard Business Review article, ‘How to make sure good ideas don’t get lost in the shuffle’.